-Colgate financial aid is available on a limited basis to students who are not U.S. citizens or permanent residents.
+Colgate financial aid is available on a limited basis to students who are not U.S. citizens or eligible noncitizens.
 We anticipate that each year only a relatively small and highly qualified group of international students will be offered financial aid.
 While competition for international student financial aid is strong, we are committed to maintaining and expanding our global campus community.

 Because Colgate notifies students of its admission and financial aid decisions at the same time, institutional aid is provided only to those first-year students who have demonstrated need and apply for assistance before an admission decision is made; and aid applicants can be considered for admission only when both their admission and aid applications are complete

 Please note that Canadian students are not eligible for the U.S. federal student loans we routinely offer to our domestic students.
 However, it's our understanding that many Canadian students are eligible for loan assistance in Canada.
-Thus, the aid awards of Canadian students will generally include a "gap" equal to the amount of the loan we would ordinarily offer to a U.S. student of the same graduation year.
+Thus, Canadian students' aid awards will generally include a "gap" equal to the amount of the loan we would ordinarily offer to a U.S. student of the same graduation year.
 Students who learn they are not

 Any questions regarding the financial aid application process should be directed to the Office of Financial Aid at firstname.lastname@example.org

-The CSS PROFILE, a universal application widely used by many private colleges, is available online, beginning each year in early fall, at www.collegeboard.com/profile
+The CSS PROFILE is used to determine eligibility for institutional aid.
+Widely used by many private colleges, the application is available online, beginning each year in early fall, at www.collegeboard.com/profile

 .
 The Noncustodial PROFILE process begins after

 completion of the custodial parent's PROFILE.
 Filing instructions will be provided by CSS electronically.
-Students with questions about the Noncustodial PROFILE requirement should contact the Office of Financial Aid at firstname.lastname@example.org
+Students with questions or concerns about the Noncustodial PROFILE requirement should contact the Office of Financial Aid at firstname.lastname@example.org

 After Payment of the Enrollment Deposit 2) Income Tax Returns

-If you are awarded financial aid and you enroll at Colgate University, you will be asked at a later date to submit tax returns and other forms to the College Board IDOC service.
-Please do not send tax returns until you are specifically requested to do so.
+If you are awarded financial aid and you enroll at Colgate, you may be asked at a later date to submit tax returns and other forms to the College Board's IDOC service.
+Please do not send tax returns until/unless you are specifically requested to do so.

-- A signed copy of the parents' most recent Canadian income tax return, including all attachments; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be provided to you.
+- A signed copy of the parents' 2015 Canadian income tax return, including all attachments; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be available on the student's IDOC dashboard.

-- If applicable, a copy of the noncustodial parent's most recent Canadian income tax return, including all attachments; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be provided to you.
+- If applicable, a signed copy of the noncustodial parent's 2015 Canadian income tax return, including all attachments; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be available on the student's IDOC dashboard.

-- A signed copy of the student’s most recent Canadian income tax return, including all attachments; OR, if applicable, a Student Non-Tax Filer's Statement, a link for which will be provided to you.
+- A signed copy of the student’s 2015 Canadian income tax return, including all attachments; OR, if applicable, a Student Non-Tax Filer's Statement, a link for which will be available on the student's IDOC dashboard.

 3) Documentation of Resources Canadian citizens not applying, or not eligible, for financial aid will also be required to submit documentation of their resources

-In preparation for submission of an I-20 form (part of your visa application), you will be required to submit -- sometime after payment of your enrollment deposit -- documentation that you have sufficient resources to meet those educational expenses not covered by financial aid.
+In preparation for submission of an I-20 form (part of your visa application), you will be contacted by our Office of International Student Services (OISS) and asked to submit documentation that you have sufficient resources to meet those educational expenses not covered by financial aid.

 in order that Colgate can prepare the I-20 form.
 Such students will be contacted about this requirement after payment of the enrollment deposit.